 The description of the meeting is often an indicator of whether the location/venue and other arrangements are appropriate.
 Language about the event being located at "world renowned resort" with "beautiful beaches nearby" or other similar language is an indicator that the prime purpose may not be educational and the location/venue may not be appropriate.
-The following questions should be considered:
+The following questions could be considered:

-- Is the focus purely on the educational merit of the meeting or does it promote tourism or hospitality as one of its attractions? - Are pre- or post-event activities mentioned? - Are there references to personal services provided to attendees? - Who is mentioned as a supporter of the event?
+- Does the website focus purely on the educational merit of the meeting or does it promote tourism or hospitality as one of its attractions? - Does the website mention pre or post event activities? - Who is mentioned as a supporter of the event?
 Is it medical societies, or similar, or the local tourist board, etc.?